Analisa1984/dovenity-spa/README.md

 8. Nu HTML Validator to check the HTML code.
 9. W3C CSS Validator to check the CSS code.
 10. Accessibility Checker from accessibilitychecker.org to check the accessibility using WCAG 2.1 and WCAG 2.0 guidelines.
+11. Figma software was used to create the wireframes.

 ## Links used: